ArmchairDevelopers/OpenGameCamera/README.md

 ## Downloads

-Download the latest release from [Here](https://github.com/coltonon/OpenGameCamera/releases).
-Pre-release builds only include a DLL, which must be injected manually.
+The latest release build is available to download here: [OGC Public Release](https://github.com/coltonon/OpenGameCamera/releases).
+Please follow the Usage Instructions below.

 # Usage
-You'll need a DLL injector to load it into the game, you can download my old one [here](https://cdn.discordapp.com/attachments/548738758053330944/640624916323893297/Injector.exe).
+You'll need a DLL injector to load OpenGameCamera in-game.
+We reccomend this injector: [ColtononInjector](https://cdn.discordapp.com/attachments/548738758053330944/640624916323893297/Injector.exe).

-You will also need to install [this](https://aka.ms/vs/16/release/vc_redist.x64.exe) **(C++ redistributable)**
+Make sure you also have [this **C++ redistributable**](https://aka.ms/vs/16/release/vc_redist.x64.exe) installed.

 **The game must be running when you inject the DLL and you must run the injector with administrative permisssions.**